Zalinius/ZJE/README.md

 4. I extract reuseable features from the game into the engine.

 For example, I'm currently working on [Polygon Pal](https://github.com/Zalinius/SVG-Defender).
 The game features real-time dynamic music (using [The Beads Project](http://www.beadsproject.net)) which I'll likely extract into the engine when complete.

+## License
+The library is licensed under the Gnu Public License (GPL v3).